MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/samples-full-list.md

 # Azure CLI samples list

 Azure CLI samples provide end-to-end scenarios for jobs to be done.
 This article provides an A - Z list of Azure CLI samples written for Bash environments.
 Not every Azure CLI reference command has been used in a sample.
-For a complete list of commands, see the [A - Z reference list](/cli/azure/reference-index).
+For a complete list of Azure CLI commands, see the [A - Z reference list](/cli/azure/reference-index).

 [!INCLUDE [include](~/articles/reusable-content/azure-cli/azure-cli-prepare-your-environment.md)]

 ## Samples

-The following table includes links to Azure CLI articles containing sample scripts.

 # [List by Azure service](#tab/service)